the-human-colossus-foundation/oca-spec/docs/specification/README.md

 Concepts, or the idea of something, can be codified and expressed in different types of controlled vocabularies such as glossaries, taxonomies and ontologies.
 These controlled vocabularies are often the result of a community coming together to define a shared set of terms, definitions and their relationships to help with communal understanding.

-To connect into these larger concepts OCA uses the concept of framing and framing overlays.
-Different parts of a schema (e.g. attribute names) can be connected to a term in a specific controlled ontology.
-Framing can be useful to help understand exactly what data is being collected, how it maps to other concepts, and ultimately how it can connect to other knowledge sources.
+To connect into these larger concepts OCA uses framing and framing overlays where different parts of a schema (e.g. attribute names) can be connected to a term in a specific controlled vocabulary.
+Framing can help describe what data is being collected, how it maps to other concepts, and ultimately how data can be connected to other knowledge.

 Where a schema provides a systemic blueprint for structuring concrete objects, a frame provides an epistemic blueprint for representing abstract concepts.